perillaroc/nuwe-pyeccodes/README.md

 ### pybind11 and python

-Choose a python distribution (official Python or Anaconda Python).
+Choose a python distribution (official Python or Anaconda Python) and install `pybind11` package.

 Download the latest pybind11 and build with CMake.